The 3 stages of labour

 As you get towards the end of your pregnancy, you’ll probably start to notice and question every tiny twinge and movement - especially if you’re having your first baby.
 It’s an exciting time and natural to be looking for signs that your little one is on their way.

 So, what is a contraction, and what do they feel like?
-When you have a contraction, your womb tightens and then relaxes to help thin and open your cervix and eventually push your baby down towards the birth canal3.
+When you have a contraction, your womb tightens and then relaxes to push your baby down towards the birth canal3.
 For some people, this can feel like intense period pains3.
 You might have had ‘practise contractions’ or Braxton Hicks contractions towards the end of your pregnancy, which might have been uncomfortable, but tend to be less painful than the real deal3.
+“My contractions were very similar with both of my babies”, says Seb’s mum.
+“They felt similar to period pains, but deeper, and more intense.
+The breathing exercises I’d practices in antenatal class really helped to ease them along.”

-The contractions you’ll get in labour might start out being short and irregular but will get stronger and more frequent as you move through the different stages of labour.
-Try to rest in between each one if you can, and let your midwife and/or labour ward the your Labour ward midwife know once your contractions start coming every 5 minutes or less3.
+The contractions you’ll get in labour might start out being short and irregular but will get stronger and more frequent as you move through the different stages of labour and dilate centimetre by centimetre.
+Try to rest in between each one if you can, and let your midwife know once your contractions start coming every 5 minutes or less3.

 Making the first stage more comfortable